AasawariBhavsar/faulty-tyre-model-building/README.md

                       pip install tensorflow
                       pip install scikit-learn
                       pip install tqdm

+                  2. Install using requirements.txt.
+                      pip install -r requirements.txt

-                  2. Create a 'data' folder, extract the zip file into it.
+                  3. Create a 'data' folder, extract the zip file into it.
 (The data size is large, so it's not included in this repository.)
-                  3. Execute each cell individually in the notebook.
+                  4. Execute each cell individually in the notebook.